 Some batteries are promoted as producing massive power.
 They may well do so.
 But in say, caravan, motorhome and solar use it’s mostly energy, not power, that matters.
 Here’s why, and how you can save a lot of money by knowing this.

-Much of the time, confusing energy and power does not matter.
-Where it can do, however, is in battery advertising re caravans, motor homes and home solar.
+Much of the time, confusing the two terms does not matter.
+Where it can do, however, is in battery advertising re caravans, motorhomes and solar.
 Many battery vendors either do not know the difference, or deliberately deceive.
 They promote their products’ power in areas where power does not matter.
-For example, the only product in such areas that needs a lot of power is a microwave oven.
+For example, the only product in such areas that need a lot of power is a microwave oven.
 It typically needs 110 amps (at 12 volts).
-But any battery bank over about 250 amp hour will do this.
+But any 12 volt battery bank over about 250 amp hour will do this.

 Our books: Solar That Really Works cover cabins and RVs.
 Solar Success covers homes and properties.
 The associated Caravan & Motorhome Electrics covers every aspect of RVs in depth.
 Our all-new book – Why Caravans Rollover – and how to prevent that is rapidly becoming a top seller.